caglarpanus/GIPHY-API/README.md

 * When you click on the image, the gif plays.
 When you click again, the gif stops playing.
 * Every gif is displayed its rating (PG, G, etc.).

+* You can access the app: https://caglarpanus.github.io/GIPHY-API/

+# Technologies Used

+* HTML
+* CSS, and Bootstrap
+* JavaScript
+* jQuery
+* AJAX